Horseshoe

+The crescent shape of the horseshoe is a popular symbol of equestrianism throughout society.
 When kept as a talisman, a horseshoe is said to bring good luck.
 A stylized variation of the horseshoe is used for a popular throwing game, horseshoes.

 History

 Since the early history of domestication of the horse, working animals were found to be exposed to many conditions that created breakage or excessive hoof wear.
 Ancient people recognized the need for the walls (and sometimes the sole) of domestic horses' hooves to have additional protection over and above any natural hardness.
 An early form of hoof protection was seen in ancient Asia, where horses' hooves were wrapped in rawhide, leather, or other materials for both therapeutic purposes and protection from wear.
 From archaeological finds in Great Britain, the Romans appeared to have attempted to protect their horses' feet with a strap-on, solid-bottomed "hipposandal" that has a slight resemblance to the modern hoof boot.

 Historians differ on the origin of the horseshoe.
-Because iron was a valuable commodity and any worn out items were generally reforged and reused, it is difficult to locate clear archaeological evidence.
-Although some credit the Druids, there is no hard evidence to support the claim.
+Because iron was a valuable commodity, and any worn out items were generally reforged and reused, it is difficult to locate clear archaeological evidence.
+Although some credit the Druids, there is no hard evidence to support this claim.
 In 1897 four bronze horseshoes with what are apparently nail holes were found in an Etruscan tomb dated around 400 BC.
 The assertion by some historians that the Romans invented the "mule shoes" sometime after 100 BC is supported by a reference by Catullus who died in 54 BC.
 However, these references to use of horseshoes and muleshoes in Rome may have been to the "hipposandal"—leather boots, reinforced by an iron plate, rather than to nailed horseshoes.